 There are certain situations that may seem like medical malpractice to the patient but were outside of the doctor’s control.
 For example, if a patient has an untreatable condition, the doctor cannot be held responsible.
 As long as the doctor is making decisions that live up to the reasonable standard of care, medical malpractice has not occurred.
 Additionally, if the patient’s illness or injury gets worse and the doctor has done everything to try to stop this from happening, that does not mean malpractice has occurred.
 In many situations, it is possible for a patient’s health to spiral.

-For more information on how we can help with your medical malpractice claim, please contact a medical malpractice attorney, like a medical malpractice attorney in Bangor, ME.
+For more information on how we can help with your medical malpractice claim, please contact a medical malpractice attorney, like a medical malpractice attorney.